devm18426/ghidra_load_objc_headers/README.md

 * Identified interfaces are defined as structs, with their fields set accordingly (names and types)
 * Instance method parameters (names and types) are set as well. `__thiscall` convention will be set.

-When unknown types are encountered for the first time they are inserted into the Ghidra DB as an empty struct.
+The loading process happens in 3 stages:
+1. Parse stage: Code is parsed and any type references are resolved.
+If a type isn't resolvable then it is marked as a "dependency".
+This helps resolve references to types that haven't been parsed yet.
+2. Dependency resolution stage: After all headers are parsed then dependency are resolved.
+Any dependencies which are still unresolvable are represented as empty structs.
+3. Data pushing stage: Complete data is pushed to the Ghidra database.
+This data will be placed in a predefined category for easy management.

-The parsed data is inserted over a bridge implemented with [`ghidra-bridge`](https://github.com/justfoxing/ghidra_bridge) so it may be run in any Python 3 interpreter, however requires the Python 2 server be running within Ghidra.
+The parsed data is pushed over a bridge implemented with [`ghidra-bridge`](https://github.com/justfoxing/ghidra_bridge) so it may be run in any Python 3 interpreter, however requires the Python 2 server be running within Ghidra.

 ## Usage